A7med7777/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 <br>2-strncpy.c: a function that copies a string.
 <br>3-strcmp.c: a function that compares two strings.
 <br>4-rev_array.c: a function that reverses the content of an array of integers.
+<br>5-string_toupper.c: a function that changes all lowercase letters of a string to uppercase.